-The Assessment Committee will be composed of members of the Government of The Bahamas nominally including, but not limited to, representatives from the Ministry of Finance, the Ministry of April 2014
+The Assessment Committee will be composed of members of the Government of The Bahamas nominally including, but not limited to, representatives from the Ministry of Finance, the Ministry of

-National Security, Her Majesty's Prison and the Royal Bahamas Police Force.
+National Security, Bahamas Department of Correctional Services and the Royal Bahamas Police Force.
 The Client reserves the right to add, delete, and/or change members of the Committee.
 The Assessment Committee will assess the technical, cost, schedule and functional merits of the proposal.
 The Assessment Committee will also receive input and advice from such advisors and subject matter experts as it considers appropriate.